ssbc/docs/README.md

 This is a `post`-type message with a `mentions`-type link.
 SSB adds the message to the type and link indexes, but does nothing else.
-The rest is up to the applications.
+Interpretation and validation is up to the applications, per the [Kappa Architecture](http://www.kappa-architecture.com/).

 The combination of decentralized publishing and public-key crypto makes SSB ideal for Semantic Web and Web-of-Trust projects.